Phalcode/gamevault-docs/src/pages/gamevault-plus.md

     <img src="/img/gamevault-plus.png" alt="GameVault+ Banner"/>
     <strong>GameVault+</strong>
 </div>
-> Elevate Your Gaming Experience with Premium Features
+> Elevate Your GameVault Experience with Premium Features

+:::info Work in progress
+We are still preparing the GameVault+ product.
+Stay tuned!
+:::

 ## Introduction

-Welcome to **GameVault+**, the premium upgrade designed for enthusiasts seeking an enhanced GameVault experience.
-Here we are gradually adding a variety of exquisite nice to have features to enrich your time with GameVault while supporting us as developers.
+Welcome to **GameVault+**, the premium upgrade subscription designed for enthusiasts seeking an enhanced GameVault experience.
+Here we are gradually adding a variety of exquisite nice to have features to enrich your time with GameVault while supporting us as developers and keeping this and our other projects alive.
 The subscription is priced affordably and is entirely optional, ensuring that our core product remains freely accessible to all.

 ## Feature List

 As of now, we are offering the following features:

-- 📸 Uploading animated profile pictures
+- 📸 Upload animated profile pictures
+- 🎨 Apply custom themes

 ## Pricing

-The GameVault+ subscription is priced affordably at **€ 4.99/month** or **€ 49.99/year**.
+The GameVault+ subscription is priced affordably at only **€ 4.99/month** or **€ 49.99/year**.

+<!--
 ## Get Started

-:::info Work in progress
-We are still preparing the GameVault+ product.
-Stay tuned!
-:::

-<!--
 1. [Sign up](https://phalco.de/account/signup) or [log in](https://phalco.de/account/login) to your Phalcode account
 2. [Subscribe to GameVault+](https://phalco.de/products/gamevault-plus)
 3. [Set up your GameVault Client](/docs/client-docs/gamevault-plus)